The Complete Guide For Bouldering Grades – What You Should Know

 7. Climbers use the guidebook and communicate with other climbers about the guidebook

-8. Steps 1-7 continues till the end of time when the rock no longer exists
+8. Steps 1-7 continue till the end of time when the rock no longer exists

 How Are Climbing Routes Graded